tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Reloading "One-shot-at-a-time" weapon (shotguns, crossbow, GEP gun) will show the ammo count in the ammo display, rather than `---`, because reloading can be cancelled part way through.
     - "One-shot-at-a-time" weapons now have "RDS" instead of "MAGS" on the ammo HUD.
     - "One-shot-at-a-time" weapons have a different formula for calculating reload speed (RDS/SEC).
+    - Added an option to display the total amount of ammo remaining, rather than the number of magazines.
     - Different shotgun shells have different textures, and the boxes were reworked to have a different texture for easier identification.
         - Shells also have different sounds when they hit the floor
     - Equipping/Unequipping Environmental Training items gives you a unique sound depending on the item.